 All it takes is one weekend in a cheap camper with a leaky roof for you and your family to swear off the life on the road.
-Let us offer an alternative: actually spend a few bucks on a small camper trailer that’s lightweight, affordable, and one that you all will actually enjoy.
+Let us offer an alternative: Spend a few bucks on a small camper trailer in the pull-behind design.
+These styles are lightweight, affordable, store out of the way, and are easily maneuverable, making you want to camp more.
+(And isn’t that the point?)
 If 2020, a.k.a. the Year of Covid, has taught us anything, it’s that even Netflix queues run dry, and unless you want your family to become pale-faced indoor people, finding enjoyable and safe ways to recreate outside is paramount.
-The best small campers allow you and your family to fasten your pull-behind home to the trailer hitch and strike out to parts unknown.
+But it’s not accidental.
+The best teardrop campers allow you and your family to fasten your pull-behind home to the trailer hitch and strike out to parts unknown.

 For the record, the smallest base model Hiker Trailer starts at only $3,795 – and that’s not a misprint.
 The company’s goal is to build “lightweight, affordable trailers to help people experience the outdoors.”
 While the travel trailer is custom made, buyers begin by choosing from one of four default sizes (4×8-foot to 5×10-foot) and two styles (either basic or deluxe).
 Also, a pick-up location: Indianapolis or Denver.
 Their most basic teardrop rocks an aluminum skinned body, 14-inch wheels, dual windows, and 12-volt interior lights.
 From there you can trick it out with everything from a memory foam queen mattress, A/C, and solar panels, to a roof rack, television, and dual awnings.

 Happier Camper HC1